shrshj/arduino-unity3d/Arduino Unity3D Bluetooth Connection/README.md

 <br />

 Notes...
 - In Unity create a controller (and drag led.cs into it).
-Then after creting MRTK button (from mrtk toolkit) in
+Then after creting MRTK button (from Mixed Reality -> toolkit -> toolbox) in from " Inspector window - > Interactable script -> Events section -> Onclick() " select the controller and then select the right method (for example on_led() ).
 - <a href="https://www.youtube.com/watch?v=EIpxXodmO6A">This</a> video can help in creating MRTK Buttons.